KuskIV/ml_exam_notes/notes/05 - Markow Networks.md

 ## Inductive vs Transductive

 __Transductive__: The graph is fixed and the is the same when learning and predicting.
-All nodes needed to be lassified are already known when learning the classifier.
+All nodes needed to be classified are already known when learning the classifier.

-__Inductive__: The graph used for training, can be differen.
+__Inductive__: The graph used for training, can be different.
 Nodes that are classified can be new nodes added to the graph, or even be nodes in a different graph.

 ## Homophily